aroemers/crustimoney/README.md

 As one can see, the AST is a direct derivative of the parsing rules, except for the fact that recursive rules are nicely wrapped in a single vector, instead of being nested.

+Note that PEG parsers have "greedy" parsing expressions by definition (and again, choices are prioritized).
+This means the following two things:

+* Expressions cannot be left recursive.
+For example a rule like `{:x [ :x \a / \b ]}` will never terminate.
+This is however a minor limitation, in return for very clear parsing semantics, since every expression can be rewritten to not being left recursive.
+* Expressions like `{:x [ \a :x / \a ]}` will always fail, since all the `a` characters will be consumed by the first choice.
+This however can be rewritten by adding an extra rule: `{:x [ \a :y ]  :y [ \a :y / ]}`.

 ### Non-terminals as terminals

 Sometimes one wants terminals that cannot be defined by standard regular expressions, e.g.  correctly nested parentheses.
 This can easily be defined using non-terminals, but this complicates the resulting AST.
 Therefore the library supports non-terminals that act like terminals.
 One achieves this by appending a `-` sign to the name of the rule.
 For example: